MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/getting-started/fundamental/Sample-Scripts-for-Administration.md

 ---
 ms.date:  08/27/2018
 keywords:  powershell,cmdlet
-title:  Using Windows PowerShell for Administration ms.assetid:  db6334ec-ace6-436d-ab88-77aefc817511
+title:  Sample scripts for system administration ms.assetid:  db6334ec-ace6-436d-ab88-77aefc817511
 ---

-# Using Windows PowerShell for Administration
+# Sample scripts for system administration

 The fundamental goal of PowerShell is providing easy administrative control over systems, either interactively or from script.
 This collection of examples walks through scenarios for administering